sanskrit/raw_etexts_english/blogs/manasataramgini/2009-03-08_songs-to-open-the-doors-of-the-worlds.md

 +++
-title = "Songs to open the doors of thexa0worlds"
+title = "Songs to open the doors of the worlds"

 +++
 The 4 gAna-s that comprise the vaishadeva series are based on the code